MSSputnik/s3scripts/gsutil/README.md

 # s3scripts using gsutil
 Simple scripts to interact with a google cloud storage.

+Unfortunately the settings scripts are not yet created for gsutil.

 ## Reqirements
 This scripts use the common gsutil which must already exist